 Teaching

-Undergraduate
+Undergraduate teaching

 I teach “Quantitative Methods in Human Genetics” for undergraduates every Spring semester.
 You can access the syllabus for this 28 lecture class here.